-Students seeking in a Minor in Psychology must obtain a signed Declaration of Minor form from the chair of the Psychology Department.
-A minor in Psychology consists of 22 hours in Psychology including:
+Students seeking a Minor in Psychology must obtain a signed Declaration of Minor form from the chair of the Psychology Department.
+A minor in Psychology consists of 19 hours in Psychology including:

-- I. A 9-credit sequence including PSYC 101, 102, 201 - II.
-A 4-credit laboratory course, either PSYC 317 or 332 - III.
-A 3-credit non-laboratory course, either PSYC 200, 216, or 225 - IV.
-Six additional hours at the 300-400 level
+- I. PSYC 100 and 201; - II. either PSYC 200, 216, or 225 for the 3-credit non-laboratory course requirement; - III. either PSYC 317 or 332 for the 4-credit laboratory course requirement; - IV. six additional PSYC hours at the 300-400 level.

-One-half of the hours required for a minor must be completed at UNC Asheville.
-All minors require that a minimum of 6 semester hours of 300-400 level courses be completed at UNC Asheville.
+Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
+One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.